-In auditing the financial statements, I have concluded that the use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the body's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.
+In auditing the financial statements, I have concluded that the Sports Council for Wales Lottery Distribution Account's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Sports Council for Wales Lottery Distribution Account's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+103

-My responsibilities and the responsibilities of the Accounting Officer with respect to going concern are described in the relevant sections of this report.
+My responsibilities and the responsibilities of the Accounting Officer with respect to going concern are described in the relevant sections of this certificate.